lilygoose89/eco-trails/_tours/ethnic-hilltribe-eco-trails-doi-inthanon-hilltribe-trail-2-day.md

 description: >-
   Experience a completely off the beaten track hiking trail in Doi Inthanon National Park, rich in fauna and flora.
 Incredibly scenic and non touristic.
   Here you will hike one of a kind special hiking trails.
-Hiking around 4 to 5 hours through the heart of the rain forests.
-Stop at a 15 metre cascading waterfall for lunch and make your plates out of banana leaves, enjoy view points along the trail and arrive at a ethnic Karen Hilltribe village, learn about the traditional herbs and discover all the different things you can eat from the rainforest along the way.
+Hiking around 6 hours through the heart of the rain forests.
+Stop at 2 beautiful cascading waterfalls along the trail and have lunch at a viewpoint.
+Enjoy view points along the trail and arrive at a ethnic Karen Hilltribe village, learn about the traditional herbs and discover all the different things you can eat from the rainforest along the way.
 See rice paddys and local fruit orchards.
 Sleep in a Karen Hilltribe village and see their way of life.
-On our 2 day trail we will hike a 4 hour non-touristic hike to the famous Wachiratana Waterfall.
+On our 2 day trail we will hike a 4 hour non-touristic through the rainforest.
 code: DIH1
 tripkey: '52980'
 tourgroup: trek